temperlang/prismora/src/rgb.temper.md

 We can use a common RGB type whether for sRGB specifically or in general.

+For now, I've made separate `Rgb` and `Lab` color types.
+We possibly could go to `Xyz` for everything since otherwise generic ops seem weird.
+But sometimes it's nice to have explicit channel names.

+We could also go lists of 3 channels for everything and matrices for lists of colors.
+That has different pros and cons, especially when we don't currently connect to fixed-length arrays or backend matrix types.

     export class Rgb {
       public r: Float64;
       public g: Float64;